Estate Planning Library

 • Traditional Family: Parents leave their estate to their children, per stirpes.

-• Blended Family: Parents specify that the estate is divided among biological and stepchildren, per stirpes.
+• Blended Family: Parents specify that the estate is divided among biological children and stepchildren, per stirpes.

 • Extended Family: Grandparents leave their estate to grandchildren, per stirpes, if their children predecease them.